Skip to main content

 Scan for bad blocks

-You can use pxctl service scan to scan for bad blocks on a drive:
+You can use pxctl service scan to scan for bad blocks on a drive.
+Run the pxctl service scan command with the --help flag to list the available subcommands and flags.

 With pxctl service node-wipe, you can delete all data related to Portworx from the node.
 It will also wipe the storage device that was provided to Portworx.
 This command can be run only when Portworx is stopped on the node.
 Run this command if a node needs to be re-initialized.